One day in Kansas City—Travel Guide

 Cherish your time at the Worlds of Fun

 Worlds of Fun is a KC amusement park that covers 235 acres.
-This is attached to Oceans of Fun, a water park that opened in 1982 and was immediately recognized as the largest water park around the world.
-But Worlds of Fun generally remains closed during winter.
+This is attached to Oceans of Fun, a water park that opened in 1982 and was once recognized as the largest water park around the world.
+Single-day tickets generally start around $39.99 when purchased online.
+But Worlds of Fun generally remains closed during winter, with the main park typically operating from late spring through October.
 Plan your trip accordingly.

 Other attractions